 Smart lighting integrates many technologies to ensure that both indoor and outdoor lights work automatically in certain conditions.
 Several smart lighting networks perform different things, however, some of the popular solutions have smart lights that can instantly switch on when an individual enters a room or changes color when something happens.

 Smart light networks differ drastically, however, in general, the lights either function individually or together if connected.
 Smart lights are of 2 main types: sensor-integrated and non-sensor integrated.
-In sensor-integrated lights are sensors that allow them to recognize individuals and daylight, among many other things.
+Sensor-integrated lights are sensors that allow them to recognize individuals and daylight, among many other things.
 You may still manually manage sensor-integrated lights as you desire.
 Even though non-sensor incorporated lights lack sensors, they are still classified as smart, since you may program them.

 Smart lights have two key ways of controlling them: smart devices and control hubs.
-You may use smartphones, tablets, laptops, and desktop computers (provided both devices and the smart lights have a connection to the Bluetooth or Wi-Fi) to be able to remotely manage and configure your smart lights.
-In some circumstances, usually in bigger buildings engineers dedicate control hub to maintain the smart lights network.
+You may use smartphones, tablets, laptops, and desktop computers (provided both devices and the smart lights have a connection to Bluetooth or Wi-Fi) to be able to remotely manage and configure your smart lights.
+In some circumstances, usually in bigger buildings engineers dedicate a control hub to maintain the smart lights network.

 Networking the light system to gather data

 There is a lot going on in the lights industry these days.
-Since LEDs are comprehensively becoming mainstream, the next big frontier in the lights industry are controlling mechanisms (lightning hubs).
+Since LEDs are comprehensively becoming mainstream, the next big frontier in the lights industry is controlling mechanisms (lightning hubs).
 Regardless of whether you refer to it as smart, connected, or whatever you like, the bottom line is that the lights are controlled.
 Everything is going wireless in the modern world, and lighting control has not been left out.
 It is particularly alluring for retrofit projects.
 This is also true for systems that are based on radio-frequency, there are technologies like the power-line communication that make use of mains power lines to convey data into and from the fittings you have.
 Even conventional wired control systems, are becoming more and more common to devices of the user be it a phone or tablet that does not a wired connection to anything.

 Smart lighting abolishes the need to stand and flick the switch.
 The network performs all the work, automatically, although you may program the lights in order to respond the way you want.
-Smart lights frequently feature sensors, so they are able to identify individuals and things especially when they want light turn on how much light they need.
+Smart lights frequently feature sensors, so they are able to identify individuals and things especially when they want the light to turn on how much light they need.
 Smart lighting networks habitually allow lights to interact.
 Usually, they are calibrated all together, or individually via a control setup.

 Some actual problems the lightning industry facing